WOA-Project/MSM8994-8992-NT-ARM64-Drivers/README.md

 Those are unique, there's ways to recover them but it's borderline legal.
 If you do not have the correct modem partitions for your device, you will *never* get Cellular to work on your device.
 You have been warned.

-## Hapanero setup

-It is highly recommended you do not install the leaked ARM64 firmware on Hapanero devices.
-This firmware is really buggy and is prone to lots of overheating problems and may ultimately damage your device.
-Instead, please install Lumia950XLPkg like on Citymans and Talkmans, on a RnD firmware specifically made for Hapanero (like 10586, 10240) and use the Hapanero2 drivers.

-On Hapanero pre-EB2 devices, you'll currently have to use the leaked ARM64 firmware.
-The ARM64 Windows 10 Mobile present will not boot, and will crash in qcsubsys.